run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/configuration-item-availability.md

 ## Before getting started

 - [x] Previous registration of the availability group.
-- [x] It's also necessary to link the calendar, the service level agreement of type "availability" and the cost per hour of unavailability to the: configuration item, the configuration item group and the service contract.
+- [x] It's also necessary to link the calendar, service level agreement of type "availability" and cost per hour of unavailability to the: configuration item, configuration item group and service contract.

 ## Procedure